cloudnull/elastic_shit_shoveler/README.rst

 * This application was built borrowing a lot of code from Turbolift, one of my other applications.
 * This super **ALPHA** build and while working as expected and providing a functional build environment you can except wonkyness.
-* This application is not a Rackspace sanctioned piece of software and has **Absolutely No** support via Rackspace or the Rackspace community.
+* This application is not a Rackspace/JungleDisk sanctioned piece of software and has **Absolutely No** support via Rackspace or the Rackspace community.
 * If you have issues with this application and are kind enough to want to report them please create a github issue.